matheusjorge/pokemon-tcg-dex/README.md

 In separate terminal windows, run the following commands:

-1. Start the sidecar service:
+1. Start the sidecar service (if it is not already started):
    ```bash
    make sidecar
    ```